 Doctoral Hooding Ceremony

-An in-person Doctoral Hooding Ceremony will not take place Summer 2020.
+An in-person Doctoral Hooding Ceremony has not been decided on yet for Spring 2021.
 Given the evolving situation, any updates on the hooding ceremony will be posted on the hooding FAQ page as well as the COVID-19 updates page.
-We welcome all spring and summer doctoral candidates to join us for the Doctoral Hooding Ceremony as soon as we are able to safely gather again.
+We welcome all 2020 graduates to join us for the Doctoral Hooding Ceremony as soon as we are able to safely gather again.

 Detailed information concerning the procedures for completing a graduate degree at The University of Texas at Dallas is contained in the Policy Memorandum “Policy on Procedures for Completing a Graduate Degree - UTDPP1052